The Luxurious History Of Baccarat

 Let’s journey through time to explore how baccarat became the glamorous, global casino game we know today.

-ORIGINS IN ITALY, BACCARAT IN FRENCH NOBILITY & EXPANSION ACROSS EUROPE
+Baccarat History: ORIGINS IN ITALY, BACCARAT IN FRENCH NOBILITY & EXPANSION ACROSS EUROPE

 Origins in Italy: Felix Falguiere and the Game of Fate

 Played originally with tarot cards, baccara quickly gained a following among Italian nobles.
 Its mystical aura and simple mechanics made it thrilling and symbolic, representing destiny, luck, and high stakes.
+The baccarat origins were also influenced by earlier games such as Basset and Faro, which were popular in Europe before baccarat became established.
+Additionally, early versions of baccarat may have been influenced by the Chinese game Pai Gow, which used dice and had a similar scoring system where the ideal score was nine.

 Baccarat in French Nobility: The Birth of “Chemin de Fer”